sharmaeklavya2/blog-source/content/posts/hobbies.md

   I rarely watch movies (less than once a month).
   I mostly watch English movies.
   My favorites are 'The Matrix' and 'Avatar'.
 I also like Marvel movies.
-  Among Indian movies, Baahubali is my favorite.
+  Among Indian movies, '3 Idiots' and 'Baahubali' are my favorite.

 * **Video games**:
   I used to play a lot of video games before college.